boriskaus/julia_binary_interaction_playground/README.md

 kinds of summation functions (scalars, vectors, and structs) and a simple CLI to exercise them.

+The main purpose is to use it to lean how to precompile existing C/Fortran code with [BinaryBuilder](binarybuilder.org), and -once that is done- generate Julia wrappers for the various functions.

 Files of interest
 - `binary_playground.c` - implementation and `main()` with CLI and optional dynamic loading via `dlopen`.